 Tip #2: Focus on your students’ weakest points

-There may also be cases where learners might need to improve their overall English level first so they can have a better chance of passing the test.
+There may also be cases where learners might need to improve their overall English level first to have a better chance of passing the test.
 If this is the case, the best next step would be starting out with general English lessons before getting into the real test preparation.

 In addition, many test takers have already set or have been advised of the test scores they’re required to obtain, although they may be clueless about the grading system and rubrics for the speaking and writing tasks.
 Make sure that you go over these so that students can easily determine or estimate whether they can meet their target scores.